-JS Travel Insurance – Top 10 Tips on Avoiding Altitude sickness (AMS)
+JS Travel Insurance – Top 10 Tips on Avoiding Altitude Sickness (AMS)

 1. Drink lots of Water

-A higher rate of water vapor being lost from the lungs as you ascend to higher altitudes can also contribute to dehydration, so it’s important to drink lots of water, even if you have to pay for it.
+Altitude Sickness can be caused by a higher rate of water vapor being lost from the lungs as you ascend to higher altitudes can also contribute to dehydration, so it’s important to drink lots of water, even if you have to pay for it.

 Safe drinking water stations are available along many of the treks (for a fee) or you can bring your own water purifier or chlorination/iodine tablets.

 Trekkers are discouraged from buying bottled water along the trek due to its environmental impact and lack of rubbish disposal systems.

 You should drink 3 litres of water a day while Trekking.

 One of the best ways to prevent altitude sickness occurring is to establish a sensible itinerary before setting out.
 While you might be accustomed to Trekking a certain number of kilometres each day, this will most likely need to be reduced when Trekking at high altitudes, no matter how fit you think you are.